These environmentally-conscious stores make it easy to shop sustainably in Leeds.

 Refill & Go is a family-run shop on a mission to provide loads of plastic-free options for household items, from beauty products to food and cleaning supplies.
-Sustainability is at the heart of the business – they only work with ethical suppliers and get all their stock delivered in huge paper sacks to avoid using plastic.
+Sustainability is at the heart of the business – they only work with ethical suppliers and get all their stock delivered in recycled packaging wherever possible too.

 Refill & Go, 26 Main Street, Garforth, Leeds, West Yorkshire, LS25 1AA.

 Waste Not is an eco-friendly shop run by the Hawkins family.
 They have two venues for you to visit – one nestled in Ilkley and another in Burley-in-Wharfdale – and each of these rural gems are packed with plastic-free goodies.
 The team are a friendly bunch, with loads of tips and tricks up their sleeves to help you make more sustainable choices.

 It’s whole foods galore here – they have huge dispensers filled with nutritious lentils, beans and grains as well as antioxidant-rich dried fruit, like cranberries and mango.
 But if you fancy something naughty, the vegan fudge is a must.
 Need to stock up on toiletries?
 They’ve got that covered with nourishing pink grapefruit shampoo, tropical coconut conditioner and more, supplied by local business Miniml.
 Just bring your own container, weigh it, fill it with whatever you like, get it re-weighed and pay.

 Waste Not, 68 Main Street, Burley-in-Wharfdale, Leeds, West Yorkshire, LS29 7DF & Waste Not, 5 Wells Road, Ilkley, Leeds, West Yorkshire, LS29 9JB.